 Here at Much Better Adventures, we love maps.
 We love the way you can cosy up with them (like a mug of tea) and dream of future adventures.
 We love visualising the crinkles of a new destination – and of course how useful they are to find your way when you’re actually there!
 Pouring over a map is a bit like exploring the endless possibilities of a choose your own adventure book (which you may or may not have spent hours of your life trying to beat without coming to a sticky end or using all the fingers of one hand to hold open alternative futures at once.
 Seriously, has anyone completed one without cheating?).

-In the UK, we’re incredibly lucky to have a huge and comprehensive mapping system across every inch of our little islands.
+In the UK, we’re incredibly lucky to have a huge and comprehensive mapping system across every inch of our little islands to fuel your UK hiking adventures.
 You can get a map for anywhere in the UK and know where you are to minute precision.
 To put it into perspective, all Mountain Leaders must be able to navigate to within 1mm precision on a map, using only a map and compass (that’s to within 10m on the ground).
 You can do all that without a GPS thanks to the detail on the maps and the wonderful human brain.

 Of course, other brands of map are available, but we’re going to focus on telling the somewhat remarkable story of Ordnance Survey and how we ended up with such a comprehensive mapping system of the UK.